 - Career counseling and opportunities for networking through the Career Development Office during and after completing the programs.

-Depending on your professional and academic goals, you can choose to do your practicum abroad or in the United States.
+Depending on students’ professional and academic goals, they can choose to do their practicum in Greece, the US, or any other place.